privacyidea/privacyidea/.github/ISSUE_TEMPLATE/2-feature_request.md

 ## Library and API

-Describe what needs to be implemented, preferrably also in which files.
+Describe what needs to be implemented, preferably also in which files.

 Use example code of what you plan to implement: